This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Return to the emergency department if:

-- Your child has a severe headache that does not get better after he lies down.
+- Your child has a severe headache that does not get better after he or she lies down.

-- Your child has vision or hearing problems, such as blurred or double vision, dizziness, or ringing in his ears.
+- Your child has vision or hearing problems, such as blurred or double vision, dizziness, or ringing in his or her ears.

-- Your child has nausea, vomiting, or is dizzy.
+- Your child has nausea, or is vomiting or dizzy.

-- Your child is irritable and crying more than usual.
+- Your young child is irritable and crying more than usual.

 - Your child has a fever.